Dfind

 order in a line but all have to be present

-- Search for multiple strings
+- Search Multiple strings

 - Search/Replace multiple strings

-Folders - The current button selects the current folder, the Browse
+Folders - The Current button selects the current folder, the Browse

 button allows you to choose a folder